Thank you for your interest in applying for admission to Malone University!

 - IELTS: 6

-- Two reference forms from teachers, pastors, etc.
+- Submit two letters of reference from teachers, pastors, etc.

 - A signed and notarized Affidavit of Support from a parent, guardian, or sponsor.

 - If accepted, a $2,000 US deposit is required in advance of issuance of the I-20 for receipt of a student VISA ($200 deposit if Canadian or a United States resident).
 The deposit is necessary in order to reserve housing and register for classes.

 Upon receipt of the student VISA, travel arrangements may be initiated.
 Malone University requires full payment for each semester before classes begin.

 Please know that the U.S. Department of Homeland Security charges a fee to any international student applying for a visa.
 The fee will be collected by mail or by credit card online.
 This fee must be paid before applying for a visa to enter the United States.